Weburz/terox/README.md

    tinkering will still be required from the user's end!

-3. Provide the necessary utilities to manage and maintain all the locally available templates like keeping them updated, listing local templates, deleting them when necessary and such.
+3. Provide the necessary utilities to manage and maintain all the locally available templates, like keeping them updated, listing local templates, deleting them when necessary and such.

 ## Contribution and Development Guide